 Even if you keep excellent records, other factors can impact your damages.
 If you skip doctor’s appointments, the other driver’s lawyer could argue that your injuries weren’t really that severe.
 If you post happy vacation pictures to your social media accounts, the other side could argue that you weren’t really depressed.
 Follow your Birmingham personal injury attorney’s advice on how to protect your rights.

 Hopefully, this article has helped you learn more about the types of damages available to you after an auto accident.
 If you have more questions about damages after motor vehicle accidents or other personal injury matters, contact Collins Law, LLC.
-Our firm can help you with injuries after any type of accident.
-To learn more about how we can help you, call 205-588-1411 or use our website’s online scheduling tool.
+Our Birmingham car accident lawyer can help you with injuries after any type of accident.